American University of Beirut

 Degree Courses

+The degree courses offered during the summer session are identical in standard and content to those offered during the fall and spring terms.
 For information on Non-Degree Courses and Summer Orientation Programs, refer to the sections on Department of Education and AUB Extension Programs in this catalogue.

 Courses